aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/2-set-up-react-app.md

 First we will build the dApp UI layout.
 We have two UI states for the app:

-- When an account hasn’t created a list yet (on the left).
+- When an account hasn't created a list yet (on the left).
 - When an account has created a list and can now add tasks to it (on the right).
   ![dapp-ui](../../../static/img/docs/build-e2e-dapp-img-3.png)